Skip to main content

 The GitHub App needs write access to pull requests to post review comments.Fix: Go to GitHub App settings > Permissions & events > Repository permissions and confirm Pull requests is set to Read & write.

-Amazon Bedrock requires you to explicitly enable model access before invoking a model.Fix: Open the AWS Console > Amazon Bedrock > Model access and enable the Claude model your deployment uses.
-This must be done in the same region as your deployment.
+• Open AWS Console > Amazon Bedrock > Model access and enable the model your deployment uses

 ”Skipped” on every PR

-The ignore_patterns configuration may be matching all files in the diff.Fix: Review your .mergewatch.yml file:
+The ignorePatterns configuration may be matching all files in the diff.Fix: Review your .mergewatch.yml file:

 # Example — this skips everything under docs/ and all lock files